The Magic Of Dog Sledding In Finnish Lapland (+ A Review Of Guesthouse Husky)

 Where to stay in the area

 We flew into Ivalo from Helsinki, and drove all around the Ivalo, Inari, Saariselka, etc. area.
 It’s super easy to get around—WITH a rental car.
 This area is not one where I’d rely on public transport or taxis.
 I used Rentalcars.com on this trip, and another good option to explore is DiscoverCars.
+You can read my post on driving in Lapland in winter as well!

 First, you can definitely stay at Guesthouse Husky (we considered it), the reviews are great.
 Seeing the Northern Lights was a big focus for us (also possible at Guesthouse Husky), as well as staying in really cool places.